Strangemother/Virtual-Operating-Layer/docs/fs/File System.md

 A subset of particles is Known as a Colloid.
 During processing VOL FS will maintain a colloid of the aggregate.

+#### Orphan Particles

+A Particle without a before, after, and the Phenocryst, will be ophaned when no references can be found.
+This may occur when a Phenocryst is out of sight or lost.

+In this case the particle should solidify after a period and head to cold-store.
+Indeed the callback will be slow but a colloid will correct for the out-of-order byte return.

 #### Solid Particles

 A Particle defines a chunk of content in the FS.
 It may be persistently stored anywhere or exist as immediate user environment information.
 If the Particle content is _baked_ into a service location - such as written as bytes to a HDD - it's referred to as a 'solid' particle, as it will not change over time.
 The antithesis of this is not known yet _A liquid particle?_.
 But a set of phases exist for a Particle